How to control translation quality with QA checks and review statuses

 Review status: Needs review

-When does the translation key require a review?
+When does the translation key need review?

 Accepted